 A Phoenix education is a substantial investment in your child’s future, but financial need should not discourage you from applying for admissions.
-The Phoenix School provides a need-based financial aid program in order to help make a Phoenix education a possibility for qualified applicants regardless of their families’ financial circumstances.
+The Phoenix School provides a need-based financial aid program in order to help make a Phoenix education a possibility for qualified applicants.
 Our goal is to enroll a student body that represents a cross-section of the greater North Shore area.
 The Phoenix School does not discriminate on the basis of race, color, national or ethnic origin, religion, or sexual orientation.

 TK, K, 1st, and 2nd grades: $26,200

 6th, 7th, and 8th grades: $28,400

 A completed financial aid application is required of all families requesting financial assistance.
-The Financial Aid Committee reviews each request individually, using the information received from FAST and other supporting information you have provided, and makes awards based on the financial aid budget set by the Board of Trustees.
+The Financial Aid Committee reviews each request individually, using the information received from FAST and other supporting information provided, and makes awards based on the financial aid budget set by the Board of Trustees.
 Admissions decisions are made separate from financial aid decisions.

 Apply for Financial Aid

 Financial aid is available and awards are based on a family’s demonstrated financial need as determined by FAST Grant and Aid Assessment Service.
 We encourage all families to explore the value of a Phoenix education for their children, regardless of their ability to afford the entire tuition.
 Our tuition assistance program complements 529 plan use, family gifting options, and need-based financial aid opportunities which can make a Phoenix education a reality for families across a wide economic range.
 To apply for financial aid, please visit the FAST Portal and complete your application.

 How to Apply for Financial Aid